ys7yoo/PiTutorial/lab2.md

 ![image of git setting](images/git.jpg)

-1. Make a repository on github.com that you want to share with your teammate.
+### Step 1.
+Make a repository on github.com that you want to share with your teammate.

-2. Work on PC
+### Step 2.
+Work on PC
 1. Clone the repository to the desktop.
 2. Add a python code.
 3. Commit your work and push it to the repository.

-3. Test on RPI
+### Step 3.
+Test on RPI
     1. First of all, you need to install git.

         ```sudo apt install git```